 Adding a poll to your lesson

 A poll is a quick way to gather opinions, check understanding, or spark a class discussion.
-Pupils vote anonymously on a question with 2 to 6 answer options.
+Pupils vote on a question with 2 to 6 answer options.

 Features

-Type: Multiple choice, anonymous
+Type: Multiple choice

 Purpose: Opinion, engagement, class discussion